yuyang0828/i2i_master/README.md

 * `backend` folder contains the backend code
 * `frontend` folder contains the frontend code
-* `experiments` folder contains some notebooks with output during our experiments.
-This files are very large, so it's a zip file.
 * `images` folder contains some sample images that can upload to the website

 ## Acknowledgments